ignaciocunado/delivery-microservice/README.md

 >An example request URL would be `host:port/delivery/?role=courier`.

+In addition, if you are having trouble with `BAD REQUEST`s, ensure that any database object IDs you are referencing via [collection variables](#collection-variables) or otherwise are valid.

 ### Collection Variables

 The Postman request collection contains **collection variables** which specify various request values.
 They are found under _Variables_ when inspecting the collection itself.